luije87/documentation/api.rst

 -----------
 [POST] /batch
 *************
 All API calls listed in this document can be done in batch calls via the batch API call.
 A batch call takes a list of http request details (method type, url, params) and runs each request.
 The response is the result set of all requests.
+Maximum of 50 ops per call can be included.

 **Params**